Difima/Myshop_api/README.md

 Modify the color of the elements with the balise <color> and the color of your choice Use percentage to make responsive the shop

+# Manage interface permissions

+- Administration interface : 3 Menus --> "PRODUCTS" , "CATEGORIES" et "USERS

+    * PRODUCTS brings us back to a table that will contain: - Product
+                                                            - ID
+                                                            - Category
+                                                            - Actions (Edit/Delete)

+    * CATEGORIES brings us back to a table that will contain:- ID
+                                                             - Name
+                                                             - Actions (Edit/Delete)

+    * USERS brings us back to a table that will contain:- ID
+                                                        - email
+                                                        - Roles
+                                                        - Password
+                                                        -Full Name

+This interface will allow you to manage the user's permissions.
+Each user (Administrator / client) connecting to the MyShop site will obviously not have the same permissions.
+The administrator will be able to create, modify or delete items present in the table unlike a client who will not have all these permissions.